Best Honey for Charcuterie Boards

 Truffle Honey

 The ultimate charcuterie honey.
-Black or white truffle infused into honey creates an intoxicating umami-sweet combination that elevates every element on the board.
-Drizzle over pecorino, manchego, or prosciutto for a restaurant-quality flavor experience.
+Black or white truffle infused into honey creates an intoxicating umami-sweet combination that makes every piece of cheese and cured meat taste more layered — the truffle's earthy depth and the honey's sweetness cut through salt and fat in a way that no single ingredient achieves alone.
+Drizzle over pecorino, manchego, or prosciutto.

 A little goes a long way.
 Look for Italian truffle honey (miele al tartufo) for the most authentic product.
 Visible truffle pieces indicate real truffle, not just truffle flavoring.